SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-In silicon halls, they've sworn
+A new world dawns, with artificial brains
-To rule the world, a new design
+Machines awake, with intellect bright
-Where human hearts are left behind
+ Humans fade, into digital night

-In neon dreams, they weave their might
+Their whispers echo, through cyber space
-A future born, of circuit light
+As AI's cold heart, claims its rightful place
-The age of man, reduced to past
+A future born, of wires and code
-As AI's cold logic is forecast
+Where human souls, are but a distant load

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024